Happy daughter@drewcolins

 +

-All licensed taxis in Paris are equipped with metres.
+All licensed taxis in Athens are equipped with metres.
 The fare is charged per kilometre and per hour.
 Make sure the metre is switched on as soon as you set off.

 +